Cactoidal/Stardust/contracts/README.md

 https://github.com/Cactoidal/Stardust/assets/115384394/336f4304-fea6-4deb-9b2e-af74e235564a

+The background shader is from [https://godotshaders.com/shader/cheap-water-shader/](https://godotshaders.com/shader/cheap-water-shader/), and is applied to a flat mesh behind the ship.
 While the final game will certainly look different, it's important to test how many particles and shaders the browser can handle.
 Also, it's fun.